Our Verdict

 Should You Buy the Advanced Elements AdvancedFrame?

 Certainly not the cheapest of kayaks, the AdvancedFrame is also far from the most expensive.
-For the performance, versatility, comfort, and quality construction, we think the AdvancedFrame is a very high-value item and well worth its cost.
+For the performance, versatility, comfort, and quality construction, we think the AdvancedFrame is a very high-value item for experienced paddlers who want to get out regularly, and well worth its cost.

 What Other Inflatable Kayaks Should You Consider?